Mema5/katacoda-scenarios/radamsa/step1_install.md

 `echo "hello" | radamsa`

 # Mac
-The installation for mac is a bit different, the easiest way is to use brew.
+The installation for mac is a bit different, the easiest way is to use [brew](https://brew.sh/).
 If you have brew you can use the following command to install Radamsa

 `brew install`

-After that the installation should be done and can be tested by running
+After that the installation should be done and radamsa can be tested by running

 `echo "hello" | radamsa`